Peter Marx (lawyer): Media

-In the mid-2000s, Marx produced podcasts and videos for major law firms targeted at law students and associates.
-Marx also hosted the television series Business Insight on public access television, in which he interviewed entrepreneurs and other business individuals.
+In the mid-2000s, Marx created podcasts and videos for major law firms aimed at law students and associates.
+Marx also hosted the television series Business Insight on public access television, conducting interviews with entrepreneurs and other business figures.
 He is the President of the Wellesley Public Media Corporation Board of Directors, as well as the current director of the Cornell Law School’s Alumni Helping Alumni careers program.

 Books

 Marx is the author of Information Law: A Compilation of Articles, in which he first coined the term “Information Law” in 1985.
 He later wrote the Contracts in the Information Industry series of books, published by the Information Industry Association.